Overv/MantleHelloTriangle/README.md

 what the steps to rendering something with Mantle are.
 The code in `verbose.cpp`, which can be enabled with the `VERBOSE` preprocessor definition, contains extra checks and prints extensive debug info as shown above.

+Once enough info and shader bytecode has been extracted from the aforementioned Mantle demo, the code here will be updated to render a (textured) triangle.